 Jump to:

 The best time to eat fresh crawfish is around April, which is great for the Lent period.
 Almost every backyard in Louisiana is boiling crawfish on a Friday night during Lent!
-See my awesome Crawfish Boil Recipe here.

-Crawfish also goes hand in hand with Mardi Gras, you'll see a lot of tents along the route that are having a big ol' cook-out boiling the crawfish.
+Crawfish goes hand in hand with Mardi Gras, you'll see a lot of tents along the route that are having a big ol' cook-out boiling the crawfish.
 Some of these tents go straight to cooking an etouffee though.

 Using up those leftover crawfish tails is perfectly done in a crawfish étouffée (it's a French word).
 Although, you can use frozen and so it's not limited to that time of year... also, if you are like me, sometimes I just freeze those leftovers in batches.
-That way I can take my time on deciding what I'm going to make.

 - Cooked Crawfish Tails - for best results use your crawfish leftover from your boil - however, if you are using frozen that's fine too.
 You will probably need more seasoning if you're using the frozen kind.